jonathansick/sitelle_notes/README.md

 Herschel RS is *volume limited* at high galactic latitude (15 to 25 Mpc).
 Includes 323 galaxies (258 late types; 65 early).
 Includes field *and* Virgo cluster.
 Lots of data across the entire electromagnetic spectrum to tie in.
 HeDaM database combines all these.

 How can SITELLE help?
 Need all phases of ISM: HI, H2, neutral and **ionized** (and dust).
 SITELLE can help with ISM (emission line fluxes and ratios) and stars (stellar populations and kinematics).

+## Dynamics of Nearby (Early-Type) Galaxies with SITELLE (Eric Peng)

+SITELLE's wide field could be great for providing extended dynamics that current IFUs can't reach.

+- Dark matter content
+- assembly histories

+Nice thing about ETs is that they're great structures to study dark matter profiles since they have little gas.
+Stellar streams/kinematic substructures should also show up.

+Other surveys: SAURON/ATLAS3D, CALIFA and MaNGA.

+Outer parts of galaxies (high M/L) are where you're DM dominated.
+Structures from structure formation (mergers/accretions) are preserved in the outer parts of galaxies.
+Ideally want to cover out to 100 kpc (18 effective radii!).
+Discrete tracers (PNe/GCs) are necessary to trace kinematics in these low surface regimes.
+PNe are great: emission; intrinsically narrow (5 km/s) lines; no foreground confusion.
+Globular clusters: give chemistry/age and only require standard/broadband imaging to detect.
+Ideally want to do both.

+Gemini/GMOS globular cluster kinematic survey in Virgo cluster.
+VCC 1231; 1062; 2000; 685.
+Extant PNe studies hint that there is unusually little DM in these galaxies.
+Found 17 -- 52 GCs per galaxy.
+Needed to use three masks/galaxy because of slit crowding (inefficient).
+Slits give GC + galaxy + sky light.
+Thus you can even get kinematics of diffuse galaxy light, in addition to GC kinematics.
+Diffuse light plot out to R=10 kpc; GCs even further out of course.
+Some show stars+GCs co-rotating; or GCs not rotating; inner co-rot w/ no outer rotation; or even counter rotation in outer parts! **Lots of different kinematic patterns!
+Wild.** SITELLE could be great here: multiplexing capabilities should pick up kinematic tracers very quickly, without central crowding problems for slits.

+PNe: effectively get 10^4 solar luminosities just in the [OIII] line!
+Traditional observations used two step process:

+1. Narrowband imaging with custom made filter for the galaxy of interest.
+Then off-band image to subtract continuum.
+Detect PNe.
+2. Then use a MOS to get velocity measurements.
+Fibre configuration really challenging.

+Two step process is logistically challenging because you need to deal with two TACs.
+With SITELLE you do an entire galaxy in one cube!

+Width of PNe lines governed by expansion vel.
+(20-30 km/s).
+With R=10000 can get 3 km/s velocities (awesome!).
+Need to determine band pass of SITELLE cube: narrow to avoid sky; wide enough to cover velocity dispersion.
+Main contaminant are Lyman-alpha galaxies at z=3.
+R=10000 spectra should easily distinguish these.

+PNe detection limits at Virgo distance (considering PNLF): 11 photons/minute at CFHT.
+Key challenge is sky: narrow band pass means you limit noise from bright sky photons.
+Competitive setup is narrowband imaging+VLT/FLAMES.
+Have great image quality means better S/N for PNe (FLAMES has fat fibers).
+SITELLE could be competitive in this respect.
+What about WHT spectrograph?
+Counter-dispersed spectrograph (slitless).
+WHT's downfall is poor seeing.
+And SITELLE can do an order of magnitude better velocity resolution.

+Use  ATLAS3D as a parent sample: 89 ETs within 20 Mpc.
+Nice demonstration that a 40 AA (5005A-5045A) bandpass filter would work well for most of these galaxies.
+These galaxies are also nicely sized for SITELLE's 11 arcmin FOV.

+The dream: simultaneous integrated light + PNe + GC kinematic maps.
+This helps us understand systematics of each type of tracer.

+Simard: Can we look for PNe being kicked out, potentially yielding the age of the last major merger?
+Very few found, but cool idea!

+Should we broaden the filter to add Mg lines, for e.g..
+Or would the [OIII] flux kill simultaneous absorption line studies.
+Probably.